FlorianMuellerklein/OpensourceGPSDevice4AutoXDatalogger/README.md

 External GPS devices for motorsports can be a little pricey so this opensource DIY device is a great alternative for someone trying to save some money.
 I'm having a hard time finding good external devices to use with the [Autocross Datalogger iOS app](https://apps.apple.com/us/app/autox-data-logger/id6742694051) that I'm developing so the next best option is allow others to build their own if they are so inclined.

+This is meant to be the most simple, cheap, and bare bones solution to get a DIY GPS device.
+A more feature rich solution that includes an IMU and 3d printed case can be found [here](https://github.com/anchit92/ESP32-RaceBox-mini-Emulator/).

 ## Parts Used

 Below I'll list the parts that I've currently tested to work with this system.
 More to come as I try others!